smathot/materials_for_P0018/P0018.1/manuscript/md/results.md

 ## Intrasaccadic perception induced pupillary constriction

-The main result is shown in %FigMainTrace, in which pupil size is plotted over time as a function of condition (Intrasaccadic Percept vs No Percept).
+The main result is shown in ++%FigMainTrace::a++, in which pupil size is plotted over time as a function of condition (Intrasaccadic Percept vs No Percept).
 The pupil initially dilated in both conditions, until about 200 ms after the mid-saccade point, reflecting motor preparation [@Jainta2011;@Wang2015Prep].
 Next, the pupil constricted in both conditions from about 220 ms after the mid-saccade point.
 Such a constriction is typically observed after saccades [@Mathôt2015Prep;@Zuber1966Pupil].
 Crucially, as predicted, this constriction was more pronounced in the Intrasaccadic-Percept Condition than in the No-Percept Condition.
-Based on an LME with pupil size as dependent measure, and Condition (reference: No Percept), Saccade Direction (reference: Horizontal), and their interaction as fixed effects, the effect of condition was reliable from 306 ms after the mid-saccade point until the end of the analysis period.
+Based on an LME with pupil size as dependent measure, and Condition (reference: No Percept), Saccade Direction (reference: Horizontal), and their interaction as fixed effects, the effect of condition was reliable from 306 ms after the mid-saccade point until the end of the analysis period. ++As can be seen in the indivual-participant data (%FigMainTrace::b), this effect was highly consistent across participants.++

 %--
 figure:
  id: FigMainTrace
  source: FigMainTrace.svg
  caption: |
-  Mean pupil normalized pupil size over time, locked to the mid-saccade point.
+  a) Mean normalized pupil size over time, locked to the mid-saccade point.
 There was a more pronounced constriction in the Intrasaccadic Percept Condition than in the No-Percept Condition.
 Error bands indicate the standard error.
-Gray shading indicates a reliable effect of Condition..
+Gray shading indicates a reliable effect of Condition. b) The pupil-size difference between the Intrasaccadic Percept and No-Percept conditions for each individual participant.
 --%

 ## Differences between saccade directions